After joining the Gunners in 2006 and playing nearly 400 times, it is perhaps time he moved on to maximise his quality at this stage in his career.

 As Walcott has only played 47 minutes in the Premier League this season, it is necessary to look at last season’s statistics as an indicator of how he compares to the players he will be competing against for game time should he leave Arsenal for one of the aforementioned clubs.

-The players in question would likely be: Townsend (Crystal Palace), Ramírez (Everton), Tadić (Southampton), Michail Antonio (West Ham).
+The players in question would likely be: Aaron Lennon (Everton), Tadić (Southampton), Michail Antonio (West Ham).

 Meanwhile, Antonio was the only one to better Walcott for both shots per game – 2.7 to 2.2 – and average dribbles completed – 2.6 to 1.5.

 In possession, however, the Arsenal man was not up to the standard of many of his peers.
-Of the five players considered here, he made the least key passes per game, while his average passes and pass success percentage were both significantly worse than those of Ramírez and Tadić.
+Only averaging 0.5 key passes last term, worse than Antonio and Tadic.